Quick Facts about the New Zealand Certificate of Steiner Education (NZCSE)……… formerly called the Steiner School Certificate (SSC)

 Are the students able to get into university without taking A Levels?

 Yes.
 The Certificate is recognised by universities in the UK and across Europe, and we have been met with positivity from UK universities.
-All pupils from both the 2017 and 2019 cohorts of school leavers received multiple offers, including from universities that form part of the prestigious Russell Group.
+All pupils from the 2017 and 2019 cohorts of school leavers received multiple offers, including from universities that form part of the prestigious Russell Group.
+Pupils from our 2021 cohort have largely taken a gap year with four going to university straight from school and an additional 10 in process at the time of update, for a September 2022 start.
 Please visit our Alumni page to see where our students have been offered places.

 Do students have to take the qualification?

 We can support students who want to go on to higher education but do not wish to pursue the Certificate, in developing a portfolio of independent work in their chosen area of study; quite possibly to a standard more commonly seen in the first year of a relevant degree course than in the work of a pupil of sixth form age.
 For students wishing to follow a more vocational pathway, or perhaps learn a trade, more of an emphasis would be placed on developing good practical skills and accessing a range of relevant work placements.

 What do the students think?

 ‘In mainstream schools it feels like they are attacking you with qualifications.
 Here the teachers support you through to gain the qualification.’’